JnyJny/SimpleCPU/README.md

 The `load_value` microcode function is called with a pointer to the `cpu_t` structure where the registers of the CPU live.
-The decode phase has already loaded the registers with the anticipated values and it's up the microcode to move things around.
+The decode phase has already loaded the registers with the anticipated values and it's up to the microcode to move things around.
 In this case, the operand is written to the AC register and the function returns.